UniSC - University of the Sunshine Coast

 Timing of Offers

-QTAC applicants are notified of their UniSC offer by email and must respond to their offer online by the due date.
+You are notified of your UniSC offer by email and must respond online by the due date with QTAC.
+You must also respond to your offer directly with UniSC.
 Applicants accepting their offer can find enrolment information via a link in their QTAC application.

 Deferment